 Property Туре Multiplicity Description

 datatype oval:SimpleDatatypeEnumeration 1 Possible values:

 'ipv4_address'

 'ipv6_address'

+Also allows an empty string value.

 4.5.16 EntityItemIPAddressStringType

 The EntityItemIPAddressStringBaseType extends the EntityItemSimpleBaseType and describes an IPv4 or IPv6 IP address or prefix or a string representation of the address.